 - How do you plan to achieve those goals? - Best Answers

-Note that some of the questions above are not directly about leadership, but you can answer them in a way that shows your skills as a leader and help sell your candidacy to the hiring manager.
+Note that some of the questions above are not directly about leadership, but you can answer them in a way that shows your skills as a leader and helps to sell your candidacy to the hiring manager.
 For example, consider the question, "What can you do for this company?"
 In this case, your answer can focus on how you desire to be a strong leader for your department.
-Types of leadership.